A Bayesian Nonparametric Method to Adjust for Unmeasured Confounding with Negative Controls

-Starting from \citet{shi_selective_2020}'s idea, we relax one of their main assumptions.
-Specifically, they assume the outcome $Y$ is linearly related to the exposure $X$ and the unmeasured confounder $U$, while we allow this relationship to be nonlinear.
-We consider a mixture model for $Y$, using a linear function of $X$ and $U$ as the parametric kernel and dependent PSBP as the prior.
+Starting from Shi et. al's\cite{shi_selective_2020} idea, we relax one of their main assumptions that the outcome $Y$ is linearly related to the exposure $X$ and the unmeasured confounder $U$.
+We allow this relationship to be non-linear.
+We consider a mixture model for $Y$, using a linear function of $X$ and $U$ as the parametric kernel and a dependent PSBP as the prior.
 We introduce the latent categorical variable $S$, which indicates the data allocation to the mixture components, and we allow $S$ to depend on $X$.
 More specifically, we propose the following model.